sbont/Chorister/frontend/README.md

 Run
 ```
-yarn install
+pnpm i
 ```
 to install all dependencies.

 ### Compiles and hot-reloads for development
 You can use
 ```
-yarn run dev
+pnpm dev
 ```
 to let Vite compile the client and run a dev server with hot-reload enabled.

 ### Compiles and minifies for production
 ```
-yarn build
+pnpm build
 ```

 ### Lints and fixes files
 ```
-yarn lint
+pnpm lint
 ```

 ### CSS & styling
 This project uses Bulma as its CSS framework.
-Custom styles are defined in `src/style/sass/mystyles.scss`; you can use Sass in that folder to regenerate the stylesheet.
+Custom styles are defined in `style/sass/mystyles.scss`; you can use Sass in that folder to regenerate the stylesheet.